 The Glenorie RSL has a gorgeous outdoor area.
 The fully fenced grassed area has a great playground for younger kids to enjoy and plenty of space for older kids to play footy or tip.
 Both areas are within sight of your table if you sit outside and they’ve recently installed shade sails which is an added bonus.

 Bernie Mullane – Kellyville

 This great park caters for all ages, from crawlers to primary school aged kids.
 Bernie Mullane has climbing equipment, slippery dips, water play, swings, a grassed area to run around (unshaded) and a small footpath for scooters.
 Some of the play equipment is covered by a shade but there are no shaded areas to sit on a rug.
-Outside the fenced playground is a walkway around the sports complex where there’s a smaller playground.
-And if you are a mum who loves a coffee and a little something for morning or afternoon tea, this is all available in the nearby gym.
+Read more here.

 Kellyville Village – Kellyville